cortinac/bios-611-project/README.md

 make project.pdf
 ```

-Look for project.pdf in the project directory.
+Note that this requires an Internet connection in order to pull the data from the CDC API.
+This will take a few minutes to complete.
+Look for project.pdf in the project directory once R has finished running.

 ## Shiny App